Metrics and health diagnostics for Standard Load Balancer

 - Isolate whether an event is related to your service or the underlying data plane.
 Do not confuse this metric with the health probe status ("DIP availability").

-To get the VIP availability for your Standard Load Balancer resources:
+To get the Data Path Availability for your Standard Load Balancer resources:

 - Make sure the correct load balancer resource is selected.

-- In the Metric drop-down list, select VIP Availability.
+- In the Metric drop-down list, select Data Path Availability.

 - In the Aggregation drop-down list, select Avg.

-- Additionally, add a filter on the VIP address or VIP port as the dimension with the required front-end IP address or front-end port, and then group them by the selected dimension.
+- Additionally, add a filter on the Frontend IP address or Frontend port as the dimension with the required front-end IP address or front-end port, and then group them by the selected dimension.

 The metric is generated by an active, in-band measurement.
 A probing service within the region originates traffic for the measurement.
 The service is activated as soon as you create a deployment with a public front end, and it continues until you remove the front end.